acquitelol/elle/README.md

 - `i64` - A signed integer of the size specified by your computer's architecture, up to 64-bit.
 - `f32` - A 32-bit signed floating point number.
 - `f64` - A 64-bit signed floating point number, providing double the precision of `f32`.
-- `fun` - A type that maps to a `byte`.
+- `fn` - A type that maps to a `byte`.
 This is intended to be used as a pointer to the first byte of a function definition.
 - `pointer` - Denoted by `<type> *` -> As pointers are just a number, an address in memory, a pointer in Elle is just an `i64` that holds extra context by holding another type so that it can use its size to calculate an offset when indexing its memory.
-- `string` - A mapping to a `char *`, which is essentially an array of characters.
+- `string` - A mapping to a `char *`, which is essentially an array of characters, or a "c-string".

 <hr />